Guigang Guangxi, China Travel Guide

 Enjoy pleasant views, especially early morning or late afternoon, along the city's riverfront areas.

-Effective planning can make your sightseeing more enjoyable.
+Efficient planning can make your sightseeing more enjoyable.
 Public transportation options are available, though some remote sites may need private transport.

 Taxis and ride-hailing apps (like Didi Chuxing) are readily available.
 Local buses cover most urban areas and are an affordable way to travel.
-For inter-city transport, Guigang Railway Station and the main bus depot in Gangbei District serve as hubs.
+For inter-city transport, Guigang Train Station and the main bus depot in Gangbei District serve as hubs.

 Guigang is well-connected to other cities in Guangxi and beyond by rail and road.